What is Amazon Haul? Amazon's Answer to Temu [2026]

 thumbnail for this post

-Amazon’s Haul store is Amazon’s direct answer to Temu and Shein — a dedicated “$20 & under” shopping experience launched in November 2024 inside the Amazon mobile app, then extended to the web and beyond the United States through 2025 and 2026.
+Amazon’s Haul store is Amazon’s direct answer to Temu and Shein: a dedicated “$20 & under” shopping experience launched in November 2024 inside the Amazon mobile app and now live in more than 25 markets worldwide (under both the Haul and Amazon Bazaar names).
 Most Haul items sit under $10, ship directly from vetted suppliers (largely in China), and arrive in about one to two weeks rather than the next day.
 Prime isn’t required.
-This guide covers what Amazon Haul is today in 2026, how shipping and returns actually work for shoppers, where it’s available, how it compares with Temu and Shein, and the question every ecommerce merchant asks when they first hear about it: can I sell on Amazon Haul?
+This guide covers what Amazon Haul is today in 2026, how shipping and returns work for shoppers, where it’s available, how the 2026 end of the US de minimis tariff exemption changed its pricing, how it compares with Temu and Shein, and the question every ecommerce merchant asks: can I sell on Amazon Haul?

 Table of Contents